 - Flip-up side tables.

 There is also a ‘standalone’ version, should wish to not use a cart and place the kamado on or inside a table instead.

 Just bear in mind that assembly is not a single person job.
-You’ll need some help lifting it into its final position because this baby measures 46.5″ W x 50.5″ H x 30″ D and weighs in at a hefty 252.6 lbs. fully assembled.
+You’ll need some help lifting it into its final position because this baby measures 58.4” (W) x 53.7” (H) x 35.8” (D), and weighs in at a hefty 487 lbs. fully assembled.

-For cooking space, it comes with one set of thick stainless steel grates but can be expanded to 3 sets increasing the total cooking surface to 510 square inches if you desire.
+It comes with a default 450 sq. in. cooking space with the single set of thick stainless steel grates supplied, but can be expanded to 3 sets of grates increasing the total cooking surface threefold if you desire.